 'Collaborating with filmmakers from other schools has been one of the most relevant experiences for me.
 I have created good professional relationships [...] essential for my future career.'

 The RCM enjoys regular collaborations with opera production company Tête à Tête and director Bill Bankes-Jones.
-Together with the RCM International Opera School we stage a collection of brand new short operas by RCM composers.
+Together with the RCM Opera Studio we stage a collection of brand new short operas by RCM composers.
 Previous productions have taken as their themes Hogarth's Stages, Great Expectations and Crime and Punishment.